-When using the SUBSTR function compatible with Oracle databases, set "oracle" and "pg\catalog" in the "search\path" parameter of postgresql.conf.
-You must specify "oracle" before "pg\catalog" when doing this.
+When using the SUBSTR function compatible with Oracle databases, set "oracle" and "pg_catalog" in the "search_path" parameter of postgresql.conf.
+You must specify "oracle" before "pg_catalog" when doing this.

-'''

-search_path = '"$user", public, oracle, pg_catalog'
+search_path = '"\$user", public, oracle, pg_catalog'

-'''

-The search\path parameter specifies the order in which schemas are searched.
-The SUBSTR function in Oracle databases is defined in the oracle schema.
+- The search_path parameter specifies the order in which schemas are searched.
+The SUBSTR function in Oracle databases is defined in the oracle schema

-- Refer to "Statement Behavior" in "Client Connection Defaults" in "Server Administration" in the PostgreSQL Documentation for information on search\path.
+- Refer to "Statement Behavior" in "Client Connection Defaults" in "Server Administration" in the PostgreSQL Documentation for information on search_path.

-9.2.2 Notes when Integrating with the Interface for Application Development
+7.2.2 Notes when Integrating with the Interface for Application Development

-The SQL noted in "Table 9.1 Features compatible with Oracle databases" can be used in the interface for application development.
-However, outer join operators cannot be used when integrated with Visual Studio.
+The SQL noted in "Table 7.1 Features compatible with Oracle databases" can be used in the interface for application development.